Edet-BA/HOSPITAL-TRANSACTION-USING-POWER-BI/README.md

 - What is the trend of patients visits to the hospital over time?
 - By gender description give a the total no. of Doctors and patients inthe hospital.

-## 4. Establish a Data-Driven Decision-Making Culture:
+## 4. Establish a Data-Driven Decision-Making Culture
 - Train hospital leadership and staff on using analytics tools, interpreting data, and incorporating insights into daily decision-making processes.
 - Regularly review and update data-driven strategies to adapt to changes in hospital operations, regulatory requirements, or community health needs.